kavya371/kavya371/README.md

 - 🌱 I’m currently learning Node.js
 - 💞️ I’m looking to collaborate on any tech related stuff
 - 🌈 Pronoun: she/her
-- ✨ fun fact: The root is at the top of the tree.
+- ✨ fun fact: Javascript is googled more than Kim Kardashian in 2018.
 - 📫 How to reach me mkavya708@gmail.com

 <!---